urql-graphql/urql/docs/advanced/server-side-rendering.md

 so in our case we were only interested in getting our todos, if there are child components relying on data you'll have to make sure these are fetched as well.

-### Stale while revalidate
+### Stale While Revalidate

-If you are using `SSG` (or `ISG`) it could be that you want to update the data when it has hydrated on the client, this can be solved by passing `staleWhileRevalidate` to the second argument of `withUrqlClient`.
+If we choose to use Next's static site generation (SSG or ISG) we may be embedding data in our initial payload that's stale on the client.
+In this case, we may want to update this data immediately after rehydration.
+We can pass `staleWhileRevalidate: true` to `withUrqlClient`'s second option argument to Switch it to a mode where it'll refresh its rehydrated data immediately by issuing another network request.

 ```js
 export default withUrqlClient(